Biotechs Target Baldness Market

 — Excellent new article summarizing latest hair loss treatment options.
 One of the co-authors is the famous Dr. Antonella Tosti.

-— Irish men are increasingly opting for hair transplants.
+— Irish men are increasingly opting for hair transplants like Wayne Rooney.
 Is a reduction in alcohol consumption next?

 And now on to medical items of interest:

 — Partisanship in the US hurting 21st Century Cures Act.
-Thank goodness for Japan, Canada and probably some other countries by now.
+Thank goodness for Japan, Canada, UK and probably some other countries by now.

 — Oldest heart transplant recipient dies 33 years after getting a new heart.
 Amazing story.
 In another article I read, his son said that he died from kidney problems and still had no heart problems.

-— If you have older family members that you want to live longer, you might want to try to find a sketchy doctor who can help remove their senescent worn out cells without government approval.
-Or ask Liz Parrish for advice on South American clinics.
+— If you have older family members that you want to live longer, you might want to find a sketchy doctor who can help remove their senescent worn out cells without government approval.